-Become a Master at Resolving Conflict at Home or Work
+Become a Master at Conflict Management at Home or Work

 - How to prevent disagreements from becoming unhealthy conflict

-- A framework and steps for entering into difficult conversations and resolving conflict
+- A concrete framework and steps for entering into difficult conversations and resolving conflict

 - The mindset, confidence and skills to facilitate conflict resolution